PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Experiments

-We trained \prevent prediction models with the unlabeled data collected \emph{over two weeks of normal execution} as follows: First, we trained the \emph{deep autoencoder} (used both in \preventEnergy and \preventAnomaly) with the unlabeled data collected in the first week of normal execution; Next, we trained the \emph{OCSVM classifier} (used in \preventAnomaly) with the (benign) anomalies computed with the \emph{deep autoencoder} against the unlabeled data collected in the second week of normal execution; We generated the baseline granger-causality graph for the \emph{granger-causality analyzer} (used both in \preventEnergy and \preventAnomaly) based on the unlabeled data collected in both weeks of normal execution.
-We remark that we used different data for training the \emph{deep autoencoder} and the \emph{OCSVM classifier}, to avoid any bias that may derive from implicit correlations due to training both models with the same data, since \emph{OCSVM classifier} takes as input the anomalies detected with the \emph{deep autoencoder}.
+We trained the \emph{Deep autoencoder} and the \emph{RBM neural network}, and we built the granger-causality graph for the \emph{granger-causality analyzer} with the unlabeled data collected in two weeks of normal execution.
+We preprocessed the collected KPIs, and discard the ones that kept a stable value all the time, which we identified as the ones for which the variance is below $10^{-5}$ for the entire time series, since these KPIs are not representative of the how the application reacts to input stimuli.
+We trained our models by considering 719 KPIs out of the 1,700 KPIs initially collected.

-We also used the normal execution data to evaluate the impact of \emph{false alarms}, that is, failures that the prediction approaches might erroneously indicate during normal executions.
+We used the data collected during a third week of normal execution to evaluate the impact of \emph{false-prediction alarms}, that is, timestamps that the prediction approaches might erroneously indicate as anomalous states during normal executions.

-We used the failing execution data to evaluate \begin{inparaenum}[(i)] \item the ability of revealing failures, \item the ability to correctly locate the corresponding failing nodes, \item the impact of both \emph{false negatives}, due to missing in identify failing executions, and \emph{false alarms}, due to either pinpointing failures during normal executions or attribute failures to non-failing nodes during failing executions. \end{inparaenum}
+We used the failing execution data to evaluate \begin{inparaenum}[(i)] \item the ability of revealing failures, \item the ability to correctly locate the corresponding failing nodes, \item the impact of both \emph{false prediction} and \emph{false location alarms}, that is, the timestamps that correspond to states wrongly identified as anomalous during normal executions, and the timestamps that correspond to wrongly identified localizations during failing executions, respectively, as defined in Section~\ref{sec:approach}. \end{inparaenum}